 Unfortunately, the Monster Energy Cup that had been scheduled for October 10 at Dignity Health Sports Park in Carson, CA will not be feasible this year, due to other leagues starting their seasons and the difficulty of securing an appropriate location to host the event in the fall.

 Feld Motor Sports continues to look towards the future for Supercross fans and its athletes and is eager for next season.
 Please sign up to be first to know about all 2021 Monster Energy Supercross season updates and announcements.

 The Monster Energy Cup features three main events, and anyone who can win all three races will receive a massive paycheck: $1 million, by far the largest single-event paycheck in two-wheeled racing.
 Think that’s impossible?
-Just ask Ryan Villopoto or Marvin Musquin, both of whom have taken that check home.
+Just ask Eli Tomac, Ryan Villopoto or Marvin Musquin, who've all taken that check home.
 And even if there’s no sweep, the overall winner still nets $100,000.
 Not bad for a night’s work.

 Comprising the fastest racers aged 12 to 16, the Supermini race is a glimpse of Monster Energy Supercross in just a few short seasons.
 As in the Amateur All-Stars, the list of past Supermini racers is packed with current top-level talent; both Cianciarulo and Forkner won Monster Energy Cup Supermini titles before going on to win professional races.
 You can always expect tight and entertaining racing when the gate drops for these youngsters.

 If all that racing sounds good, you’re in for even more at the MEC if you show up early.
-The Pit Party is where it all begins, and there’s no shortage of excitement.
+FanFest is where it all begins, and there’s no shortage of excitement.
 Truck racing, drifting, BMX demos, skateboarding, big whips, rider autographs, and a live DJ are just the tip of the iceberg here.